FahimFaisalAbir/COMP-44081--submission---FAHIM/README.md

 # Time Series Forecasting for Ferry Ticket Sales and Redemptions

-## Approach and Summary of Methods
+## Business approach and Summary of Methods

 - Analyzed past ticket sales and redemptions to discover patterns related to seasons, holidays, and special events.
 - Built two predictive models: